How to use unreasonable behaviour as the grounds for divorce in the UK

 What if my ex-partner doesn’t agree with the divorce?

 You can still start divorce proceedings but your partner may choose to contest the divorce.
-If they do this they will need to submit what’s called ‘an answer’ to your petition and pay a fee of £245.
+If they do this they will need to submit what’s called ‘an answer’ to your divorce application (previously called the divorce petition) and pay a fee of £245.
 Few people succeed in counter petitioning and it can be expensive.
 There is rarely much point.
 Better to focus on moving forward rather than arguing about what has gone before.
 Unreasonable behaviour does not affect your financial settlement.
 Pragmatism is called for (see below).

-What if my ex-partner disputes the detail of the unreasonable behaviour?
+What if my ex-partner disputes the details of the unreasonable behaviour?

 A better route than contesting the divorce is for your partner to state that they will not contest the divorce but do not agree with the allegations you have made.
 There is a box to tick in the paperwork that the court sends you to do this.
 If you need help with this, please book a free call with one of our experts to discuss how to respond to the examples of unreasonable behaviour your ex has used against you.